 Please note an executive order signed 08/08/2020 continues the student loan relief through 12/31/2020.
 This article has been updated to reflect the new expiration date of specific relief measures.

 The CARES Act offers temporary student loan relief for millions of federal student loan borrowers.
-However, the relief expires September 3oth 2020.
+An executive order signed 8/8/20 extends the relief through the end of the year.
 Today’s post is all about finding the best repayment strategy after the CARES Act student loan relief expires.
 If you need the lowest monthly payment, are pursuing forgiveness, or want to pay your loans off ASAP we discuss the options.

 Need a quick refresher on the CARES Act temporary student loan relief?

 The coronavirus has resulted in unprecedented job loss and taken a huge toll on personal finances.
 Plan ahead to avoid last minute stress.
 You can choose a repayment plan that will have low payments when CARES expires.
 If you’ve lost your income; your payment can be as low as $0 per month under an income driven repayment plan.

 The income-driven repayment plans and extended repayment plan tend to have the lowest payments.
 The trade off for a low payment is that it takes longer to repay your student loans so you pay more interest over the life of the loan.

 - Start by exploring monthly payment estimates on the Federal Student Aid Loan Simulator.
 Looking at these options doesn’t commit you to changing your repayment plan.
 Pay attention to the payment amount for the income-driven plans and the extended repayment plan.

 - Contact your student loan servicer if you want to switch repayment plans.